reflexcameras/reflexcamera/privacy.md

 ## How to revoke or change consent

+1. Click the **Cookie settings** link at the bottom of our home page.
+2. Choose **Accept all** or **Reject**.
+3. Refresh the page—your new preference will take effect immediately.

-Delete cookies manually through your browser settings.
+You can also delete cookies manually through your browser settings.
 Removing cookies does not delete historical analytics reports because those reports contain only aggregated, non-identifiable data.

 ---